6 Best Things to Do in Litchfield National Park

 Termite Mounds

 The Magnetic Termite Mounds are a collection of termite mounds that share a similar rectangular shape to one another, with the two shorter sides pointing north and south.
 These fascinating mounds were created by termites as a ventilation and a residential system.
-They are made out of sand and termite feces/saliva and some are around 3 meters tall!
+They are made out of sand and termite feces/saliva, and some are around 3 metres tall!
 The termite mounds are accessible year round and by any kind of vehicle.
-To reach the mounds, drive a short 230 metres off Litchfield park road where there is free car parking.
+To reach the mounds, drive a short 230 metres off Litchfield Park road, where there is free car parking.

 Cascades

 The Cascades is wide lava rock with a water flow that creates swimming pools.
 It is divided into the Upper and Lower Cascades.
 The Upper Cascades are perfect for lounging around as they are known as a natural spa, whereas the Lower Cascades are more suitable for swimming since the rock pools are deeper and include waterfalls.
+It’s one of the top things to do in Litchfield National Park if you’re looking for a bit of adventure.
 The Cascades are only accessible through 2WD and are a 1.7 km walk from the car park.
-The Lower Cascades are inaccessible during the wet season, however the Upper Cascades are open year round.
+The Lower Cascades are inaccessible during the wet season.
+However, the Upper Cascades are open year-round.

 The Lost City

-The Lost City is a unique collection of sandstone structures that appear man made.
+The Lost City is a unique collection of sandstone structures that appear man-made.
 The Lost City is a great attraction for taking pictures.
 The road to access The Lost City is 10 km long and only accessible through 4WD.
-It is a difficult drive, and regularly inaccessible during the wet season.
-However, once you reach there is a 0.4 km walking loop that takes you around the structures.
+It is a difficult drive and is regularly inaccessible during the wet season.
+However, once you reach it, there is a 0.4 km walking loop that takes you around the structures.

 For even more Territory content (we can’t get enough) check out @northerhq on IG.
 Please sign up here to join our newsletter list to be the first to get travel hints and local recommendations.